Derek Dodson

-Derek Dodson (born November 3, 1998) is an American professional soccer player who plays as a wing-back for Major League Soccer club D.C.
-United.
+Derek Dodson (born November 3, 1998) is an American professional soccer player who plays as a wing-back.

 Early years

-Dodson was born in Naperville, Illinois.
+Dodson was born in Aurora, Illinois.
 Growing up he was a three-year starter and one-year captain during his five seasons with the Sockers FC academy.
 The club qualified for the playoffs in all five years and Dodson was named to the 2017 USSDA Central Conference Best XI.

 Georgetown Hoyas

 Dodson played college soccer at Georgetown University, scoring 32 goals in 72 appearances for the Georgetown Hoyas between 2017 and 2021.

 He appeared in all 20 games as a freshman but was limited to seven starts.
 Despite this he led the Hoyas in scoring with 10 goals, including three game-winners, and was named Big East Freshman of the Year.

 Having secured a starting role as a sophomore, Dodson was a two-time First Team All-Big East selection in 2018 and 2019 and also earned United Soccer Coaches All-America third team honors in 2019.
 During Georgetown's College Cup winning season in 2019, Dodson scored a career-high 11 goals as Georgetown won all three competitions they played in: defending the Big East regular season title, winning a third consecutive Big East tournament, and claiming the first National Championship in program history.
 Dodson scored an 81st minute go-ahead goal in the final before fellow future Orlando City draftee Daryl Dike equalized five minutes later to take the game into overtime with the scores level at 3–3.
 Georgetown ultimately won in a penalty shoot-out.

 After the postponement of the 2020 fall season until spring 2021 due to the COVID-19 pandemic, Dodson elected to return as a senior despite having been drafted by Orlando City in January 2021.
 He made a further sevens appearances for the Hoyas until his departure for Orlando in April having helped the team top the conference spring series standings.
 He was named to the Big East All-Conference first team at the end of regular season awards.

 While at college, Dodson appeared for Premier Development League side North County United in 2018, scoring two goals in six appearances.